 Unboxing Experience (custom)

-Custom order packaging for eCommerce order fulfilment means that your product is specially prepared for both storage and custom branding.
+Custom order packaging for eCommerce order fulfilment means your product is specially prepared for storage and custom branding.
 Many brands have specific requests for custom covers for their products, stickers, packing inserts, etc. It’s a desirable option for customers who have an affinity for appearance and aesthetics.
 People identify closely with brands, so this is very important to some companies.

 Both standard and custom options are available to Selazar partners when managing inventory.
 We even use eco-friendly boxes and tape without using any plastic.